-Our Peoria-based family law attorneys provide legal advice and counsel to clients planning for their futures.
+Our Peoria and Springfield based family law attorneys provide legal advice and counsel to clients planning for their futures.
 We help clients understand family law, allowing them to make the best possible, well-informed decisions for themselves and their families.
-In all family law matters, including divorces, child custody matters and adoptions, we aim to handle cases efficiently and cost-effectively.
+In all family law matters, including divorces, adoption and child related matters, we aim to handle cases efficiently and cost-effectively.
 We communicate closely with clients to keep them up-to-date on what has already happened and informed about what is likely to happen next in their cases.

 About Quinn Johnston

 Quinn Johnston was featured by Fortune Legal Marketplace as a 2013 Top Ranked Law Firm based on Martindale-Hubbell AV® Preeminent ratings for ethical standards and legal ability.
 Several of our attorneys have also been named as Leading Lawyers by their peers in the Leading Lawyers Network.
 We represent clients throughout Central Illinois, including in Peoria, Pekin, Morton, East Peoria, Springfield, Bloomington-Normal, Galesburg, Quincy, Decatur, Lincoln and their surrounding areas.
 Our experienced litigators strongly defend clients while maintaining a high level of professionalism and ethical standards.